EvgSkv/logica/docs/syntax.md

 **Comments**: A symbol `#` occurring outside of a string starts a comment that goes to the end of the line.
-A combination `/*` occurring anywhere outside a string starts a comment that goes to the first occurence of `/*`.
+A combination `/*` occurring anywhere outside a string starts a comment that goes to the first occurrence of `/*`.